stanwood/ui_testing_android/README.md

 ## Add test class

-A simple test class SUITest should be added to the following folder
+A simple test class SUITest needs to be added to the following folder
 ![TestClassFolder](/images/img_test_path.png)

 ```java